Segs/Segs/Projects/CoX/docs/README.md

    Navigate to the CoX folder and copy the contents of the `/piggs/` subfolder to the `/data/` directory of SEGS.

-4. Copy over required DLL files to SEGS.

-   NOTE: This step is only required on Windows.

-   The utilities present in the SEGS folder require several `.dll` files to operate.
-Navigate to your Qt installation folder and follow this path: `./Qt/YOUR_VERSION_NUMBER/mingw53_32/bin/`.
-Copy the following files over to the SEGS folder:

-   - libgcc_s_dw2-1.dll
-   - libstdc++-6.dll
-   - libwinpthread-1.dll
-   - Qt5Core.dll
-   - Qt5Gui.dll
-   - Qt5Network.dll
-   - Qt5Sql.dll
-   - Qt5Widgets.dll

-5. Using the piggtool located in the main SEGS folder, extract the BIN files from bin.pigg.
+4. Using the piggtool located in the main SEGS folder, extract the BIN files from bin.pigg.

    SEGS requires that we extract bin.pigg to the `/data/bin/` folder.
 Open a command prompt console.
 Using the `cd` command, navigate to the SEGS folder, which should contain `piggtool`.
 To confirm you are in the correct directory, simply enter `piggtool` in the console.
 If you receive a help menu about its usage, you are in the correct folder.
 Type the following into the console and press Enter: